 Contact Us | Press Office | About Us | Vaccines | International | Our Charity

-At midnight that same evening, mum Jessica received the phone call to confirm that all had gone well with the one hour-long operation, and that Frankie was recovering in the Neonatal Unit on the cardiac ward at Alder Hey!
+At midnight that evening Jessica received the phone call to confirm that all had gone well with the one hour-long operation, and that Frankie was recovering in the Neonatal Unit on the cardiac ward at Alder Hey.

-Despite a difficult experience, Frankie was reunited with mum Jessica the next day.
-He now continues to recover in Alder Hey and having been told that he wouldn’t feed for a long time following the operation, Frankie is exceeding expectations and is already feeding on small bottles.
+Despite a difficult experience, the following day Frankie was reunited with his mum.
+He now continues to recover in and Frankie is exceeding expectations.

-Frankie’s mum Jessica said: “I couldn’t be prouder if my son and I couldn’t be more grateful for every single staff member at Alder Hey.
-He is now feeding on small bottles but to be told originally that he wouldn’t feed for a long time, it’s amazing to see how far he has come.
+Frankie’s mum Jessica said: “I couldn’t be prouder of my son and I couldn’t be more grateful for every single staff member at Alder Hey.
+It’s amazing to see how far he has come.
 We have had a few setbacks, but we always keep a positive mind.”